Spottyfriend/communism/recs.md

 [The Tragedy of the Worker: Towards the Proletarocene](https://www.versobooks.com/books/3727-the-tragedy-of-the-worker) (2021). *Intermediate.* **112 pages.** An exploration of the rise of capitalist, class society and its relation to climate change.
 And the relationship between climate change and a communist future.

 ## History

+[Late Victorian Holocausts: El Niño Famines and the Making of the Third World](https://www.versobooks.com/books/2311-late-victorian-holocausts) (2001). *Intermediate.* **480 pages / 15 hours and 41 minutes.**